Bachelor of Arts in Chemistry/Biochemistry: Chemistry

 This program features less concentration in chemistry than the bachelor of science and is not intended to prepare students for employment as a professional chemist.

-• two years of a single high school foreign language or one year of a single college-level foreign language is required for this major;
+World Language Requirement: Two years of a single high school world language or one year of a single college-level world language is required.

-• a minor is advised but not required for this option.
+• A minor is advised but not required for this option.

-Grade Requirements: due to the cumulative nature of chemistry courses, the department strongly recommends that students receive a grade ≥C in all prerequisite chemistry courses.
+Grade Requirements: Due to the cumulative nature of chemistry courses, the department strongly recommends that students receive a grade ≥C in all prerequisite chemistry courses.

 Required Courses